 The liner is a little more barebones, offering little to no features, but great insulation.
 It doesn't have a huge cuff and instead features a gauntlet construction.
 It is minimalist and lightweight with a water-resistant outer.
 The liner stays in place in the shell with the use of a velcro attachment point.
 When worn on its own, this same velcro attachment point is used to cinch down the wrist of the mitt for a better fit.

 Constructed of a bomber Gore-Tex outer with 40-Denier ripstop fabric, this mitt is super durable.
 Its palm is made of Pittards Armortan leather, adding additional protection where it's required the most.

 Even after skiing for several days, digging snow pits, and lounging around on ski lifts, we see little to no signs of any durability issue.
 Only a single stitching fly-away on the liner.
 Even after washing both the shell and liner, we didn't observe any performance loss in either the weather protection or insulation.
 Overall, this is a wonderfully durable product that should last you for many years to come.

-This versatile glove wins our Editors' Choice Award for its amazing versatility, wide range of thermoregulation, and awesome warmth that it offers.
+This versatile glove earns a notable mention for its stellar water resistance, warmth, and versatility.
+It has a wide range of thermoregulation and all-day wear comfort.
 It's built to take on 8000-meter peaks, but can be used for so much more than that.
 The double glove construction is completely weatherproof while the liner is water-resistant, making it a great option for hunkering down in a snow cave or while hiking uphill.